 - Speak clearly and confidently, portray a positive but balanced attitude.

 - Interview panels tend to invite you to ask questions at the end of the interview.
-Do this only if you have a well thought out question.
+You can prepare questions before the interview if you wish.
+If you don’t have a specific question, do not feel you have to ask one.

 - It is advisable to bring evidence of your registration details and/or qualifications in case the panel members wish to see them, especially if they are part of the essential criteria.